- Bain Marie

 Instructions:

-1. Soak the Asian mushrooms in a mug of boiling water gills facing down half an hour before you start doing anything else, this allows them to soak up the moisture and plump up nicely, ready to be sliced.
+1. Soak the Asian mushrooms in a mug of boiling water gills facing down half an hour before you start doing anything else, this allows them to soak up the moisture and plump up nicely, ready to be sliced.2.
+After half an hour, drain the water and slice the mushrooms thinly.

 3. Place a portion of noodles in a rectangular tupper ware and cover with boiling water.
 Add kale, carrots, mushrooms and leeks into the boiling water and make sure it is all immersed in hot water.
 Microwave for 2 minutes or until noodles are cooked to your liking, I like them quite al dente not mushy.